 When choosing or remodelling a home, air conditioning units play an underrated role.
 While the temperature of your house may seem like a luxury, it is very important.
 Air conditioning and heating units can make a huge difference when it is particularly hot or cold outside.
 At Temper Troops, we set the bar high when it comes to air conditioning advice and installation.
 We are the Sunshine Coast‘s most reliable source for air conditioning systems and installation.
-We make our home in Australia, Queensland, and we hope to bring comfort and efficiency to yours.
+We make our home in Australia, and Queensland, and we hope to bring comfort and efficiency to yours.

 Where to Start?

 Figuring out what kind of unit would be most convenient begins with knowing the different types available.
 The two systems to focus on are ducted and split, or ductless.
 Both kinds have good and bad traits, depending on the requirements you have.
 Here, we have everything you need to be able to understand the difference between a split and ducted air system.

 Ducted Aircon vs Split System: What’s the Difference?